 Place the ribbon on the tree, tucking the ends into the tree.
 You can see this technique in action in the video below.

 I’m a big fan of larger size ornaments.
 Or at least having a good mix of large, medium, and small.
-I think this helps create a good balance on the tree.
+I think this helps create a good balance on the tree, especially if this is your “main” tree that would be in your living room or the place where all your presents are packed under.
+Having the different size ornaments gives great added texture to an artificial tree.

 Adding Ornaments to the Tree